HaashimH1/Deploma3/README.md

 ## Credits

 - 'GYM face' ASCII logo made from the website [Patorjk](https://patorjk.com/software/taag/)
-- Use of ANSI colour codes to display different coloured text to terminal was suggested by [Chat GPT](https://openai.com/index/chatgpt/)
+- Use of ANSI colour codes to display different coloured text to terminal was suggested and inspired by [Chat GPT](https://openai.com/index/chatgpt/)
 - Regex pattern matching was inspired by program examples on [Stack Overflow](https://stackoverflow.com/)
 - Program features was inspired by p-harting's [Console CRM](https://github.com/p-harting/console-crm)
 - Google Sheets API settup and functionality, and feedback from my mentor Akshat Garg from [Code Institute](https://codeinstitute.net/)